Integral cohomology rings of weighted Grassmann orbifolds and rigidity properties: Torsion's in the integral cohomology of weighted Grassmann orbifold

 \section{Torsion's in the integral cohomology of weighted Grassmann orbifold}

 In this section, we prove that for a prime $p$ the integral cohomologies of weighted Grassmann orbifolds have no $p$-torsion under some assumptions.
-We prove that for any Pl\"{u}cker weight vector ${\bf b}\in (\ZZ_{\geq 1})^6$, $H_i(G_{\bf b}(k,n))$ is torsion free if $i\neq 3$.
 We discuss some non-trivial classes of weighted Grassmann orbifolds whose integral cohomologies have no torsions.
 In particular, the integral cohomology of a divisive weighted Grassmann orbifold is torsion-free and concentrated in even degrees.
+Recall $I(\lambda^i)$ from \eqref{eq_R_lambda}.